thomasjbradley/markbot-server/README.md

 ### Within Travis CI

-The above information is available from with Travis:
+The above information is available from within Travis:

 - `gh_repo` — The `TRAVIS_REPO_SLUG` environment variable
 - `gh_pr` — The `TRAVIS_PULL_REQUEST` environment variable

-The other information I store in the `.markbot.yml` file of your repository.
+Store the other information in the `.markbot.yml` file of your repository.

 - `canvas_course` — The entry in `.markbot.yml` called `canvasCourse`
 - `canvas_assignment` — I put this in `.markbot.yml` as `canvasAssignment`